Part 2: The Holy Spirit Is the Power of God

 Here is what the archangel Gabriel said to Mary in Luke 1:30-31: “And the angel said unto her, Fear not, Mary: for thou hast found favour with God.
 And, behold, thou shalt conceive in thy womb, and bring forth a son, and shalt call his name Jesus.”
 But Mary asked, “How shall this be, seeing I know not a man?” (verse 34).
 Notice this amazing and very clear answer to Mary: “And the angel answered and said unto her, The Holy [Spirit] shall come upon thee, and the power of the Highest shall overshadow thee: therefore also that holy thing which shall be born of thee shall be called the Son of God” (verse 35).
 The Holy Spirit, the very power of the living God, would come upon Mary, meaning Jesus Christ was begotten of the Holy Spirit.

 If Jesus was begotten of the Holy Spirit, and the Holy Spirit was a third distinct being in the Godhead, that would make the Holy Spirit Jesus Christ’s Father!
-Yet, even worldly churches know that is not true.
+Yet even worldly churches know that is not true.
 Christ prayed to God His Father.
-“And he went a little farther, and fell on his face, and prayed, saying, O my Father …” (Matthew 26:39).
+“And he went a little further, and fell on his face, and prayed, saying, O my Father …” (Matthew 26:39).

 Jesus Christ was the Son of God the Father.
 The Father begot Jesus through the power of the Holy Spirit.
 Just as we are begotten physically by our father through the sperm cell, so the Holy Spirit impregnated the virgin Mary and Jesus Christ was begotten.